mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 classes: wide
 ---

-I was recently searching for a way to share videos privately with my family.
-[MediaGoblin](https://mediagoblin.org/) seemed like a nice solution, but I quickly encountered an issue.
-It allows users to upload and share videos, images, and documents.
-Internally, MediaGoblin stores these files on the local filesystem.
-This meant that if I ever needed to blow away my server and start over, I'd lose all the uploaded files.
-I wanted a way to separate the application code from the uploaded data.

-MediaGoblin has no awareness of cloud storage system.
-It just stores all of its files on the local filesystem.
-It's open-source, so I could fork it and modify the code to write persistent data to cloud storage, but that could take weeks, and it would be a maintenance nightmare.
-I needed a way to take MediaGoblin in its original state and trick it into using cloud storage instead of the local filesystem.
-After lots of trial and error, I achieved this using Docker and Google Cloud Storage.
+I recently had to deploy a web app that kept large amounts of user data on the filesystem.
+I've fallen into this trap before where the app is easy to deploy initially, but then maintenance is a nightmare because any time I have to rebuild the server, I have to copy around a bunch of user-generated files manually.

+I solved this problem with Docker and Google Cloud Storage.

+Docker makes it easy for me to maintain the app because it simplifies state on the server.
+Whenever I want to push a new release, I can just build a Docker image locally and push it out to my server.

+Google Cloud Storage separates my app's code from its user-generated files.
+I can blow away my app server completely and deploy a new version and all of the data will remain.
+To the app, it's as if the files are all on the local filesystem.

-There were a ton of "gotchas" throughout this process, so I decided to write a tutorial showing how to do this.
-To keep things simple, I'm using a simplified app instead of MediaGoblin, but the concepts are largely the same.
-If there's interest, I'll write a follow-up post explaining a few extra steps I used to get MediaGoblin to work.
+I couldn't find a good guide about how to do this properly, and there were a ton of "gotchas" throughout this process, so I decided to write my own tutorial in the hopes that it spares others from the headaches I went through.

 TODO: Diagram of what it looks like.